MohamedAmineBENNAJI/Disaster-sentiment-analysis/README.md

 ### Screenshots <a name="screenshots"></a>

+- Later, you can use this command to run the web app showcasing our classifier and visualizations about the data.

+    ```
+    python3 app/run.py
+    ```

+- Go to http://0.0.0.0:3001/ from your local browser to access to the app.

 These are some figures illustrating the home page of our web application alongside with a result of multi-label classification.